pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_misc.md

 `
 ```

-Note: This configuration enables APNs redelivery for up to 10 seconds and groups related notifications via collapse_id.
+APNs will retry delivery for up to 10 seconds (if device is inactive).
+Notifications with the same collapse_id are grouped.

 ```
 `1- (NSDictionary *)dictionaryRepresentationFor:(PNPushType)pushTypes
 `
 ```

-Build payload for specified platforms.
+Build notification payload for requested platforms.

 - pushTypes (PNPushType): Bitfield of:
   - PNAPNSPush